sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 2. From the left-hand navigation pane, select **Protection > Identity Secure Score** to view the dashboard.

-3. In the **Identity Secure Score** This will take you to the Identity Secure Score dashboard.
+3. Select **Identity Secure Score**.
+This will take you to the Identity Secure Score dashboard.

 4. Scroll down to view the **Improvement actions**.